-Phase One of the Historic Preservation Guidebook for the Western Erie Canal Alliance's Main Street Program is recently completed and was composed of three attributes: education; organization; and implementation.
+Phase One of the Historic Preservation Guidebook for the Western Erie Canal Alliance's Main Street Program was completed in February 2012 and is composed of three attributes: education; organization; and implementation.
 The education section considers why historic preservation is important and how we educate our businesses and residents.
 The organization section is a "how to" guide for Main Street Program Managers to effectively work with local municipal officials and boards, regional agencies, and New York State and Federal agencies with a description of their roles as related to historic preservation.
 The implementation section provides a description of funding programs and incentives, and associated regulations and review boards.
+Phase II is complete for three Villages including: Community Specific Guidelines for Albion Main Street Alliance, Community Specific Guidelines for Lockport Main Street Inc., and Community Specific Guidelines for Lyons Main Street Program.